ashejaz/matplotlib-challenge/README.md

 # overview
 For this project, Pandas, Matplotlib-PyPlot, SciPy and NumPy were utilised in Jupyter notebook to manipulate and visualise data from a pharmaceutical study.

 Two .csv files were loaded, joined and the results analysed to produce a series of graphs and charts.
-Statistical analysis and linear regression was performed to measure correlation between factors.
+Statistical analysis and linear regression were performed to measure correlation between factors.

 # files
 All relevant files are contained with the 'Pymaceuticals' folder.